Gather Materials

 Aegisub

 It’s rather simple and full of features.
-It’s working on Windows, MacOS and Linux (via your package manager).
+It runs on Windows, MacOS and Linux (as of 2025, you have to compile it yourself, but we can help you with that).

 Find a good video (or audio) source